Last Updated on 15 December, 2020 by Veronica

-- Check out: Things to do in Malaga in a weekend
+- Check out: Things to do in Malaga on a weekend

 - Check out: How to get to Caminito del Rey

-My recommendation is to start the tour of the Cathedral and from there walk through Seville.
-However, it is also a very comfortable city to travel to by bike or by taking a segway tour.
+I recommend starting the tour of the Cathedral and, from there, walking through Seville.
+However, it is also a very comfortable city to travel to by bike or take a segway tour.

-Check out: Free walking tour with an English guide
+- Check out: Complete walking tour with an English guide

 My visit began in the Cathedral of Seville and its famous Giralda.
-I was able to enter the cathedral for free, but there was a mass, and it was not possible to complete the tour since the passage was blocked.
+I entered the cathedral for free, but there was a mass, and it was impossible to complete the tour since the passage was blocked.
 I imagine that it was not to disturb the tour.

 The Giralda is the bell tower of the Cathedral, formerly the tower of the old mosque.
-It is the city of the late twelfth century and one of the city’s main attractions and a must-visit in Seville.
+It is the late twelfth-century city and one of the city’s main attractions and a must-visit in Seville.

 It has more than 800 years of history and has seen conquests, revolutions, and wars and remains the tallest building in Seville’s center, up to 101 meters high.
 For many years it was the tallest tower in all of Europe.